Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 NettyAsyncHttpClientBuilder httpClientBuilder = new NettyAsyncHttpClientBuilder();
 HttpClient httpClient = httpClientBuilder.build();

-// Your user access token retrieved from your trusted service String token = "SECRET";
+// Your access key retrieved from your trusted service String accessKey = "SECRET";
-CommunicationUserCredential credential = new CommunicationUserCredential(token);
+CommunicationUserCredential credential = new CommunicationUserCredential(accessKey);

 // Initialize the chat client
 final ChatClientBuilder builder = new ChatClientBuilder();